yonishi-13/ProductPosterGeneration/README.md

 # 🖼️ Product Poster Generator

-This repository contains a client-server web application for generating brand-specific posters using generative AI and layout-aware rendering.
-The system is designed with a modular architecture to enable interpretable and controllable image synthesis tailored for real-world marketing.
+This repository contains a client-server web application for generating brand-specific posters using generative AI and basic layout logic.
+The system is designed with a modular architecture to enable interpretable and controllable image synthesis tailored for real-world marketing applications.

 ---